-Pam Emch, an AMS Member, is a Senior Staff Engineer/Scientist with Northrop Grumman Aerospace Systems in Redondo Beach, California.
-She works in Northrop's Civil Space business area on weather, climate, and environmental remote sensing and information technology activities supporting NOAA, NASA, DoD, and international customers.
-In over thirty years at NGC (and formerly TRW) she has held a variety of science, engineering, management, and business development positions.
+Pam Emch, an active AMS Member, is a Senior Staff Engineer/Scientist with Northrop Grumman Aerospace Systems in Redondo Beach, California.
+She works in Northrop's Civil Space business area on weather, climate, and environmental remote sensing and information technology activities supporting the National Oceanic and Atmospheric Administration, the National Aeronautics and Space Administration, the United States Department of Defense, and international customers.
+In over thirty years at Northrop Grumman (and formerly TRW) she has held a variety of science, engineering, management, and business development positions.
 She has worked on research and development projects as well as on major government contracts in both the civil and defense arenas.
-For a time she was a rocket scientist, performing aero, thermo, and flight dynamics planning, simulation, and test activities for various U.S. Air Force missile programs.
-Subsequently, Dr. Emch managed development of end-to-end physics/instrument/satellite remote sensing simulations, archives for environmental multimedia data, and led environmental data-collection and application activities for hyperspectral airborne instruments.
+For a time she was a rocket scientist, performing aero, thermo, and flight dynamics planning, simulation, and test activities for various United States Air Force missile programs.
+Subsequently, Dr Emch managed development of end-to-end physics/instrument/satellite remote sensing simulations, archives for environmental multimedia data, and led environmental data-collection and application activities for hyperspectral airborne instruments.
 She led remote sensing and IT-related business development activities for markets in Asia and Latin America.
-Dr. Emch spent several years on Northrop's NPOESS Program effort, during which she led the development of a suite of earth, atmosphere, and remote sensing instrument models.
-Later in the program she relocated to Washington D.C. to serve as a co-located liaison to the NPOESS government program office in Silver Spring, Maryland.
+Dr Emch spent several years on Northrop's National Polar-Orbiting Operational Environmental Satellite System Program effort, during which she led the development of a suite of earth, atmosphere, and remote sensing instrument models.
+Later in the program she relocated to Washington DC to serve as a co-located liaison to the NPOESS government program office in Silver Spring, Maryland.
 Upon returning to California, she was System Engineering, Integration, and Test Lead on Northrop's GOES-R PDRR Program.
-Dr. Emch holds a BA degree in mathematics from UCLA and an MS degree in aerospace engineering from USC.
+Dr Emch has a BA degree in mathematics from the University of California at Los Angeles and an MS degree in aerospace engineering from the University of Southern California.
 Her PhD degree in civil and environmental engineering from UCLA was focused on hydrology with a minor in atmospheric science.
-She is Past Chair of the AMS Board on Enterprise Economic Development, and a member of the Executive Committee of the AMS Commission on the Weather and Climate Enterprise.
-Dr. Emch is a co-chair of the Weather Coalition.
-She was a member of the National Research Council's Committee on the Assessment on the National Weather Service's Modernization Program and is currently serving on the NRC Board on Atmospheric Sciences and Climate.
+Dr Emch is Past Chair of the AMS Board on Enterprise Economic Development, at which time she was a member of the Executive Committee of the AMS Commission on the Weather and Climate Enterprise.
+Currently, she is a member of the Enterprise Commission's Forecast Improvement Group and Water Resources Committee.
+Dr. Emch is one of four Co-Chairs of the Weather Coalition.
+She was a member of the United States National Research Council's Committee on the Assessment on the National Weather Service's Modernization Program and is currently serving on the United States National Academies' Board on Atmospheric Sciences and Climate.